top of page

 Follow Along on Social Media

 The nest on the Eagle cam is located on private property in an undisclosed area.
 Eagles can be quite sensitive to human activity while nesting and the nest tree is on private property.
-This is believed to be at least the 13th season for this pair of eagles.
+This is believed to be at least the 14th season for this pair of eagles.
 During the 2023-2024 nesting season, the eagles had three eggs with two eaglets fledging.
+The 2024-2025 nesting season was the first season viewed with the Land Trust Eagle CAM, and we watched two eaglets successfully fledge.

 Time Lapse